-As the Binghamton area’s only Baptiste Affiliate Studio, Yoga Body Shop, is excited to celebrate our yogi community during International Day of Yoga.
+As the Binghamton area’s original hot yoga studio, Yoga Body Shop, is excited to celebrate our yogi community during International Day of Yoga.
 Friday, June 21, Yoga Body Shop is offering a free class at 4pm at our Johnson City studio.
 Check out the Facebook event for more details.

 Declared an international holiday by the United Nations, International Day of Yoga, aims to raise awareness worldwide of the many benefits of practicing yoga.
 In the spirit of raising awareness, we thought we would share some yoga basics.
 For those of you that are considering a yoga class (like the free one on June 21st), but are a little overwhelmed by all the posing of the practice, read on.

 So much stretching, so many poses.
 Many people think that yoga is just the act of stretching.
 While stretching is involved, yoga is more about creating balance in the body through developing both strength and flexibility.
 This is done through the performance of postures, each of which has specific physical benefits.